lukassnoek/NI-edu/NI-edu/misc/for_educators.md

 How to get access to NI-edu-admin?
 Email Lukas (his email address can be found on his [website](https://lukas-snoek.com/)), who will add you to the NI-edu-admin Github repository.
 In case you have access to a Linux server to use for Jupyterhub, see the installation instructions below.

 ## Installing Jupyterhub
-At the University of Amsterdam, we use Jupyterhub in combination with *nbgrader* on a shared server for our "labs" (i.e., the notebooks).
-If you have access to a Linux server *and* you have root access, we highly recommend to use Jupyterhub (and *nbgrader*).
+At the University of Amsterdam, we use Jupyterhub on a Linux (Ubuntu 20.04 with MATE desktop) in combination with *nbgrader* on a shared server for our "labs" (i.e., the notebooks).
+If you have access to a Linux server (which can be virtual, like an AWS/Azure/Google cloud instance) *and* you have root access, we highly recommend to teach this course using Jupyterhub (and *nbgrader*).
 By far the easiest way to install Jupyterhub (for relatively small classes) is through "[The Littlest Jupyterhub](https://tljh.jupyter.org/en/latest/index.html)" (TLJH).
+Setting up TLJH in combination with *nbgrader* and the NI-edu materials can be a bit tricky, so I'm documenting the installation procedure below.

+### 1. Install TLJH
-Read through the [installation](https://tljh.jupyter.org/en/latest/install/index.html) manual on the site.
+Read through the [TLJH installation manual](https://tljh.jupyter.org/en/latest/install/index.html).
 Again, this is only possible if you have root access (i.e., you have *sudo* rights).

-After installing TLJH, there are a few things I'd recommend you do.
-The first, and most important thing, is to enable SSL encryption.
-To do so, check the [TLJH guide](https://tljh.jupyter.org/en/latest/howto/admin/https.html#howto-admin-https).

-As an example, for the UvA Linux server, you'd do this by running the following commands:
+Follow step 1 ("Installing The Littlest Jupyterhub") until (sub)step 5.
+Step 5-7 can, at least in the case of the UvA TUX server, not be executed literally, because all access to the ports of the server are restricted to the IP range of the UvA.
+So instead of accessing Jupyterhub through your browser to complete step 5-7, create a remote desktop connection with X2Go.

+Using the remote desktop, you can complete (sub)step 5-7 and step 2 of the manual ("Adding more users").
+For example, you can add a co-teacher as "admin" to the course.
+For example, to add Lukas Snoek (Linux username: lukassnoek) as a co-teacher, go to the "Admin" tab in the Jupyterhub interface, click on "Add Users", and fill in his username (i.e., "lukassnoek", *not* "jupyter-lukassnoek") and check the "Admin" box.

+It is important to remember that no one will be able to access the Jupyterhub interface unless his/her username has been added ("whitelisted") using this interface (Admin tab; Add Users) &mdash; even if this person already has a Linux (or even Jupyterhub) account on the server!

+You can skip step 3 ("Install conda / pip packages for all users") for now.
+We'll get to this later.

+### 2. Enable SSL encryption
+The next step is to enable SSL encryption (step 4 of the installation manual).
+Please see the instructions [here](https://tljh.jupyter.org/en/latest/howto/admin/https.html#howto-admin-https).
+I'm going to assume that Letsencrypt will be used for SSL certificates (which is what we've always done).
+For the TUX server, you'd run the following commands

 ```
 sudo tljh-config set https.enabled true
 sudo tljh-config set https.letsencrypt.email {your email}
 sudo tljh-config add-item https.letsencrypt.domains neuroimaging.lukas-snoek.com
-sudo tljh-config reload proxy
 ```

-Note that port 80 should be open whenever you enable SSL encryption!
+Now, before you reload the proxy (`sudo tljh-config reload proxy`), you need to make sure that port 80 is actually accessible (which isn't the case for the TUX) because Letsencrypt will perform a "verification" necessary to enable SSL encryption.
+To do so, run `sudo ufw allow 80`.
+Then, run `sudo tljh-config reload proxy` and finally close port 80 again by running `sudo ufw delete allow 80`.

+### 3. Configure TLJH
 Second, I'd recommend increasing the idle timeout (i.e., maximum time in seconds that a server can be inactive before it will be shutdown).
 By default, each notebook server is shut down after 10 minutes of inactivity, which is a bit short.
 To increase this, run the following (to increase it to 24hrs):

 ```